MystenLabs/sui/doc/src/contribute/index.md

 And see the Rust [Crates](https://doc.rust-lang.org/rust-by-example/crates.html) in use at:
 * https://mystenlabs.github.io/sui/ - the Sui blockchain
-* https://mystenlabs.github.io/narwhal/ - the Narwhal and Tusk consensus engine
+* https://mystenlabs.github.io/narwhal/ - the Narwhal and Bullshark consensus engine
 * https://mystenlabs.github.io/mysten-infra/ - Mysten Labs infrastructure

 ## Send pull requests